infinum/ios-nuts-and-bolts/README.md

 Before adding a new feature, please ensure that:

+* Have checked there is no same component already in catalog.
+If similar component already exists, try to upgrade it if needed.
 * Have created a sufficient example or wrote tests for it.
 If component is for something in UIKit, then example is better, while tests are preferred for Foundation features.
 Please, take a look at one of the current available features to grasp the idea.
 * Code is structured, well written using standard Swift coding style or check one at our [Coding Style](https://handbook.infinum.co/books/ios/Basics/Coding%20style) handbook.
 * All public methods and properties have documentation - comments have to be meaningful and concise.